dnsimple/dnsimple-support/content/articles/name-server-sets.markdown

 - Name Servers
 ---

-# What is a Name Server Set?
+# What Is A Name Server Set?

-Name server sets are reusable groups of [name server](/articles/what-is-a-nameserver/) records that can be applied to the [name server delegation](/articles/setting-name-servers) and [secondary DNS](/articles/secondary-dns) configuration, and [zone NS records](/articles/zone-ns-records/) of your domains.
-They speed up the entry of name server and NS records and reduce possible mistakes like typos and other errors.
+Name server sets are reusable groups of [name server](/articles/what-is-a-nameserver/) records that can be applied to the [name server delegation](/articles/setting-name-servers), [secondary DNS](/articles/secondary-dns) configuration, and [zone NS records](/articles/zone-ns-records/) of your domains.
+They speed up the entry of name server and NS records and reduce possible mistakes, like typos and other errors.

 <info>
 Changes to a name server set's definition will not affect any existing domain name server or configurations that had included the name server set.
 </info>

-## Types of Name Server Sets
+## Types of name server sets

-There are 2 types of name server sets:
+There are two types of name server sets:
 - System name server sets
 - Account name server sets

-### System Name Server Sets {#system-name-server-sets}
+### System name server sets {#system-name-server-sets}

 System name server sets are pre-defined name server sets provided by DNSimple which cannot be modified.
 They contain [DNSimple name servers](/articles/dnsimple-nameservers).

-### Account Name Server Sets {#account-name-server-sets}
+### Account name server sets {#account-name-server-sets}

-Account name server sets are private to an account and may contain custom name servers.
-You can manage your account's name server sets at any time from the Account > Name Server Sets page, if you have [Full Access](/articles/domain-access-control#full-access) to the account.
+Account name server sets are private to an account and can contain custom name servers.
+You can manage your account's name server sets at any time from the Account > Name Server Sets page, if you have [full access](/articles/domain-access-control#full-access) to the account.

-## Creating an Account Name Server Set
+## Creating an account name server set

 <div class="section-steps" markdown="1">
-#### To create a Name Server Set
+#### To create a name server set

 1. Go to the <label>Account</label> page, and click the <label>Name Server Sets</label> tab.